gruber-sciencelab/nTerminalExon/README.md

   --species hsa \
   --output-directory resources_ENSEMBL_hsa
 ```
 A PolyA sites file is also required.
-The download process is also included:
+The download process from [atlas] is also included:

 ```bash
 bash scripts/download-polyA-atlas.sh \